Karxthi/Data-Structures-and-Algorithms/README.md

-Here's a well-structured and professional README for the [Karxthi/Data-Structures-and-Algorithms](https://github.com/Karxthi/Data-Structures-and-Algorithms) repository, designed to enhance clarity, usability, and engagement.

----

 # Data Structures and Algorithms in C

 A curated collection of fundamental data structures and algorithms implemented in C, aimed at reinforcing core programming concepts and enhancing problem-solving skills.